NSION/nsc3/valor-installation-guide.md

 ## Install GPU drivers to host VM

 19.10.2023 Note: It is recommeded to install Ubuntu 20.04 based image for Cloud VM due to limitations with NVIDIA latest drivers.
-01.07.2024 Note: In case of Azure VM Please add then NVIDIA extention. https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/hpccompute-gpu-linux?source=recommendations.
+01.07.2024 Note: In case of Azure VM Please add then NVIDIA extension. https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/hpccompute-gpu-linux?source=recommendations.

 Ubuntu 20.04/22.04 LTS as reference: